 The most successful training programmes are carefully planned out and executed.
 They are

-Training Goals can be adapted and changed as necessary as circumstances, or needs, demand.
+Training Goals are adapted as necessary as needs change.

-Training usually will begin with general training and move increasingly toward more and more task specific training i.e. in sport / work specific skills.
+Training usually begins with general training and moves increasingly to more task specific training for specific skills.

-Typically training programmes are planned in blocks of time - periodisation - taking account of what the goals are for that period.
+Training programmes are planned in blocks of time - periodisation - taking account of the goals are for that period.

-By benchmarking progress against set goals one can gauge progress and adjust training accordingly.
-One can also make informed decisions on return to play / work etc.
+By benchmarking progress against set goals one can adjust training accordingly + can make informed decisions on return to play / work etc.

 Certain elements of training maybe prioritised over others